scribe-org/Scribe-i18n/README.md

    - You can also make use of Automatic suggestions to see machine translations if you need help

-5. Hit `Save and continue` when you're ready to move to the next
+5. Hit `Save and continue` when you're ready to move to the next string

 6. Maintainers will open up pull requests from [Weblate](https://weblate.org/en/) to this repo